 I wanted to work for NAMI Fox Valley because it offers support and education opportunities to people who live with mental illness or have family members who live with mental illness.
 I believe that it is important for all of us to keep learning about mental health and mental illness so that we can reduce the stigma associated with it and be more supportive and compassionate toward those who struggle.
 I love our saying: 'Be Kind.'

 Lisa joined the staff of NAMI Fox Valley in 2017 and serves as Program Assistant.
 Lisa received her marketing degree from the University of Wisconsin-Oshkosh and also is certified to teach grades 1-8.
-In her spare time, she enjoys reading, biking, and gardening.
+In her spare time, she enjoys reading and biking.

 Back in 2003, I was looking for a part time office job and started at NAMI Fox Valley as the Administrative Coordinator.
 I didn't know much about mental illness back then, but have learned a lot over the past 14+ years.
 I've also met many wonderful people who live with mental illness or are family members of someone living with it.
 I've become an advocate for those folks and admire their courage.